-The same holds true for hourly workers in the manufacturing industry.
-What managers often don't realize is that hourly workers are the backbone of the business - the ones bearing the brunt of heavy labor, in charge of completing most of the daily tasks, and responsible for providing excellent customer experiences.
-And with approximately 15 million workers employed in the private manufacturing sector in 2019, that’s a significant chunk of the population that’s often overlooked and unappreciated.
+The same holds true for hourly manufacturing workers.
+Manufactured workers include welders, technicians, engineers, assemblers, and much more.
+What managers often don't realize is that hourly workers are the backbone of the business—the ones bearing the brunt of heavy labor, in charge of completing most of the daily tasks, and responsible for providing excellent customer experiences.
+And with approximately 15 million manufacturing workers employed in 2019, that’s a significant chunk of the population that’s often overlooked and unappreciated.

 Building strong relationships with your hourly workers is a fantastic way to increase their engagement and retention.
 When they see you as a friend rather than merely a manager, they will definitely perform much better.
-Strong working relationships also foster company loyalty - employees who feel part of the community are more motivated to stay on, regardless of whether they get a better offer or another opportunity to work elsewhere.
+Strong working relationships also foster company loyalty—workers in a factory who feel part of the community are more motivated to stay on, regardless of whether they get a better offer or another opportunity to work elsewhere.

-It's crucial that you create enjoyable experiences so that they feel great when they clock in.
+It's crucial that you create enjoyable experiences so that they feel great when they clock in and build products.
 Friendly relationships are your best bet for achieving that.
 What's also very important is being available to them.
 Being there are crucial moments when they need you is what will show them that you care and value them.

 One step in the right direction is to also keep them in the loop on issues that will directly impact them.
 Keep them updated, just like you do with your salaried employees, and they will start seeing you as a partner and a friend.
 It will boost their morale and create a wonderful workplace culture that they will not want to leave.

 Involve them in Problem-Solving Processes

 It's a very common practice among business owners and managers to ask their salaried employees for help when coming up with solutions to various problems and creating a company strategy.
 That's completely normal, as they are often knowledge workers with plenty of experience and expertise regarding various business-related issues.